gooddata/gooddata-ui-sdk/pages/_posts/2014-08-04-get-the-data-from-gooddata-platform.md

 **Year (Date)**: date.aag81lMifn6q

 The first lines of the code specify the project id, user credentials and report elements.
 By report elements we mean metrics and attributes.

+**NOTE:** Credentials are just for your **local developer environment**.
+If you want to embed custom visualization to your dashboard, you don't need them.
+Learn more about embedding custom visualization.

 <pre>
 <code class="js">